ciarancourtney/concurrent_java_examples/README.md

 ### Matrix42.java

 A further 'micro-optimization' can be made by caching certain rows and columns for quicker access later.
-This also avoids bounds checking
+This also avoids bounds checking.

         for (i = start_row; i <= end_row; i++) {
             int[] arowi = A[i];                            // cache row i of A